alixinne/hyperion.rs/README.md

 Grabbing is not planned yet for hyperion.rs.

-### Web configuration
+### Web interface

-Web configuration of the hyperion.rs is outside of the scope of this project.
+The web interface for hyperion.rs is currently under development.

 ## Authors